Mikejo5000/vsts-docs-pr/docs/settings/set-area-paths.md

 [!INCLUDE [temp](../_shared/version-vsts-tfs-all-versions.md)]

-Newly created team projects contain a single, root area that corresponds to the team project name.
+Newly created Codex Agile projects contain a single, root area that corresponds to the project name.
 You add area paths under this root.
 You add area paths to support teams and queries based on work items that belong to different areas of the product.
 To understand how the system uses area paths, see [About area and iteration paths](about-areas-iterations.md).

 ## Prerequisites
 <a name="permissions"></a>
 ::: moniker range="vsts"
-* You must be a member of a team project.
-If you don't have a team project yet, create one in [VSTS](../accounts/set-up-vs.md).
+* You must be a member of a project.
+If you don't have a project yet, create one in [VSTS](../accounts/set-up-vs.md).
 If you haven't been added as a team member, [get added now](../accounts/add-account-users-assign-access-levels.md).
 ::: moniker-end
 ::: moniker range=">= tfs-2013 <= tfs-2018"
-* You must be a member of a team project.
-If you don't have a team project yet, create one in an [on-premises TFS](../accounts/create-team-project.md).
+* You must be a member of a project.
+If you don't have a project yet, create one in an [on-premises TFS](../accounts/create-team-project.md).
 If you haven't been added as a team member, [get added now](../security/add-users-team-project.md).
 ::: moniker-end
 * To create or modify areas or iterations, you must either be a member of the **Project Administrators** group, or your **Create and order child nodes**, **Delete this node**, and **Edit this node** permissions must be set to **Allow** for the area or iteration node that you want to modify.